OData/v3ProtocolDocument/OData Atom Format.markdown

 # 9. Annotations #

-In OData V3, Annotations may be appear as a child to any of the following elements:
+In OData version 3.0, annotations may be appear as a child to any of the following elements:
 `<atom:feed>`, `<atom:entry>`, `<metadata:properties>`, `<metadata:function>`, `<metadata:action>`, `<metadata:error>`, or `<atom:link>` where `rel` indicates a navigation link or named stream.

 There are two types of annotation terms in OData; ValueTerms and TypeTerms.